Kinematic Reconstruction of $\Lambda(t)$CDM Models: Analysis and Results

 \section{Analysis and Results}

 The observational data used in this study comprise three independent and complementary datasets: (i) the Pantheon+\&SH0ES sample of type Ia supernovae \cite{Pantheon+}, including 1701 light curves from 1550 supernovae in the redshift range $0.001 < z < 2.26$, with SH0ES Cepheid-based calibration; (ii) 32 expansion rate measurements $H(z)$ from cosmic chronometers (CC) \cite{MorescoEtAl22}, based on the relative ages of massive, passively evolving galaxies; and (iii) baryon acoustic oscillation (BAO) data from large-scale surveys such as SDSS, WiggleZ and DES, as compiled by \cite{StaicovaBenisty21}, providing angular and radial distance measurements in the form $d_A(z)/r_d$ over $0.11 < z < 2.4$.
+As argued by \cite{StaicovaBenisty21}, there is a degeneracy between $H_0$ and $r_d$, so, in order to avoid many assumptions while aiming to constrain them, we have marginalized the BAO posterior distribution function over the combination $\frac{c}{H_0r_d}$.
 As discussed in \cite{jesus2025high}, these data sets were selected for their statistical robustness and independence from specific cosmological models, allowing for effective tests of $\Lambda$CDM extensions, such as $\Lambda(z)$ variability and dark sector interactions.
 Their combination offers strong constraints on key cosmological parameters like $H_0$, $\Omega_m$, and the specific free parameters of each model, making them essential for probing deviations from the standard model.
 Each model was tested using the three data combinations.
 In particular, the constant interaction case allows us to assess whether current observations favor a persistent energy exchange between dark components or support the standard non-interacting scenario.

 Several observational tests can be used to constrain vacuum decay models (for example, \cite{teseJesus}).
 To constrain the models described in the previous section and perform these tests, we use Bayesian statistics, which is based on Bayes’ theorem.
 This theorem states that the posterior probability density function (PDF) of the free parameters can be written as the product of the prior and the likelihood.